Hanqing15/OCR-ancient-coin-legend-recognition/README.md

  ### Step-3 Do OCR and the error evaluation metrics.
  * Highly recommended to open `OCR_Metrics_CER_WER_Colab` in `Jupyter Notebook`.
  * :bangbang: Since the some coins do not have the mint mark part.
 So the reference text(*ref_txt) is empty.
 However, in the process of calculating the error rate(CER and WER), the reference text cannot be empty, otherwise an error will be reported.
-Therefore, the blank reference text in excel should be deleted before performing OCR.
+Therefore, the blank work cells for reference text in excel should be deleted before performing OCR.
  * In this step, it allows to get the OCR results and re-evaluate the algorithm used (filter) for preprocessing in Step-2.
  * Since there are many factors that affect the results.
 In order to improve the recognition accuracy, here, we test the following two factors and compare their results.
    - Page segmentation mode (psg) provided by Pytesseract itself.